mrichter0/siRNA-Features/README.md

 Last updated: **2026-05-06 11:17 EDT**
 # All notebooks have been rewritten and are now separated by dataset - on the landing page enter a dataset id (0-7) to access them individually, or `G` / `T` for the Gromacs and Training pipelines.
-Also included is the modified cif files and post-minimization gros are also now available at [http://4.bio250293.projects.jetstream-cloud.org/sirna-features/](http://4.bio250293.projects.jetstream-cloud.org/sirna-features/).
+Also included is the modified cif files and post-minimization gros at [http://4.bio250293.projects.jetstream-cloud.org/sirna-features/](http://4.bio250293.projects.jetstream-cloud.org/sirna-features/).

 | Dataset | Description | Key features | Features | Ref. | Live notebook |
 | --- | --- | --- | ---: | --- | --- |